 Don’t let time and costs stand between you and your master’s degree.
 Walden University now offers three accelerated MS in Education (MSEd) specializations to help you earn your degree faster.
 Designed for self-motivated education professionals, these accelerated MSEd specializations enable you to complete an MSEd program online:

-- In as little as 12 to 16 months, depending on specialization
+- In as little as 12 months

 - For as low as $10,000, a significant tuition savings*

 - Utilizing a combination of self-directed and non–self-directed courses

 Walden’s accelerated model is a convenient, fully online, instructor-led format in which you’ll find the same focus on enhancing teacher effectiveness as you would in our non-accelerated online program.

 Focus and Format